memgraph/docs/docs/tutorials/exploring-datasets/movie-recommendation.md

 LIMIT 10;
 ```

-Here we calculate similarities as the average distance between target user score
+Here we calculate similarities as the average distance between target user rating
-and some other user score on the same set of movies.
+and some other user rating on the same set of movies.
 There are two parameters:
 similarUserCount limit (2) and similar user set size limit (10).
 Similar user
 count limit is used for filtering users who have at least 2 movies in common
 with the target user.
 Similar user set size is used to peek top 10 similar users